Increases in knitting

 Table of contents

-🧶 Increases from a stitch of the previous row (Knit 1 Below Increases),
+🧶 Increases from a stitch of the previous row (Lefted Increases & Knit 1 Below Increases),

 🧶 Modern new type of increase called “twincrease” by @assia.brill.